Kwantlen Polytechnic University: Kwantlen Student Association

-Member services

-The KSA operates a student ran cafe, Grassroots Cafe, and a social justice centre on campus.
-It employs an ombudsperson, distributes day planners, and provides advocacy services as well as funding for campus clubs, events, conferences, and political special interest groups.
+The KSA operates a student-run cafe, Grassroots Cafe, and a social justice centre on campus.
+It employs an ombudsperson, distributes day planners, and provides advocacy services as well as funding for campus clubs, events, conferences, and special interest groups.
 Through the KSA, students and other members of the Kwantlen community are also eligible for special discounts including bus and train passes, discount movie tickets, and other seasonal offers.
-Finally, full-time students who do not have comparable coverage elsewhere, are automatically eligible to receive benefits from a health and dental plan.
+Finally, full-time students who do not have comparable coverage elsewhere are automatically eligible to receive benefits from a health and dental plan.

-Locations

 The organization's main office is located at the Surrey Campus of Kwantlen Polytechnic University.
 The society also has offices and provides services at KPU's three other campuses in Cloverdale, Langley and Richmond.
 The KSA does not own a student union building.

 The Runner

 The Runner is the institution's independent student newspaper.
 It is a member of the Canadian University Press.
-Since early 2009, The Runner has added to Kwantlen student life by providing the community with "a freely distributed, year-round, multi-campus, student-owned, student-run news and campus culture publication".
+Since early 2009, The Runner has added to Kwantlen's student life by providing the community with "a freely distributed, year-round, multi-campus, student-owned, student-run news and campus culture publication."

-It receives some of its funds from the Kwantlen Student Association under a levy; however, it is run as separate, autonomous incorporated B.C. non-profit society, Polytechnic Ink Publishing Society (PIPS), with its own Kwantlen student board of directors.
+It receives some of its funds from the Kwantlen Student Association under a levy; however, it is run as a separate, autonomous incorporated B.C. non-profit society, Polytechnic Ink Publishing Society (PIPS), with its own Kwantlen student board of directors.